SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 A ready to use code of few of the microservices referred in this workshop are available in Git.
 We will use this codebase and build new code wherever necessary to complete this workshop.

-Positive
+> aside positive
-: Note: the completed solution is available n the `solution` branch
+> Note: the completed solution is available n the `solution` branch

 * Launch Terminal application
 * Execute the following command